Marc Zola, LMFT - Couples Therapist Seattle

 Most couples wait longer than they should.
 Not because they don’t care — but because they’re not sure where to start, or whether it will actually help.

-If it’s a good fit, a first session gets scheduled.
-If it isn’t, Marc will say so honestly — and point toward someone who might be a better match.
+Schedule a first session.
+Marc will hear what’s happening, make an initial assessment and share whether he thinks he can help.
+If it’s a good fit, you’ll go from there.
+If it isn’t, he’ll say so honestly — and point you toward someone who might be a better match.